-Vietnam’s incredibly diverse street food scene is well known.
-The country, with a population of 95 million, is a culinary superpower worth a special journey just for the sake of eating and sampling different kitchens and cuisines.
+Vietnam’s incredibly diverse street food scene is more than well known.
+The country of 95 million is a culinary superpower worth a special journey just to eat and sample different kitchens and cuisines.

-In some parts of Saigon we witness the rise of a well-to-do upper middle class.
+In some parts of Saigon the rise of a well-to-do upper middle class is underway.
 Green-palm-blue-pool and restricted-traffic luxury neighborhoods have been emerging alongside with cool shopping malls and global brands.
-Also, a kind of “upper” gastronomy is presenting itself, whether in form of a traditional restaurant, a sushi bar, a steakhouse, a huge grill garden or a creative bistro or a brasserie kitchen.
+Also, a kind of high-end gastronomy is presenting itself, whether in form of a traditional restaurant, a sushi bar, a steakhouse, a huge grill garden or a creative bistro or a brasserie.

 Ho Chi Minh City ranks now among Southeast Asia’s culinary champions like Bangkok, Singapore, Hong Kong & Co.
-Should the Michelin Guide pass by, they could easily hand out a few stars and countless Bib Gourmand awards here.
+Should the guys of Michelin Guide pass by, they could easily hand out a few stars and countless Bib Gourmands here.

 Qui Lounge opened its doors three and a half years ago and is now a rising star among the best gourmet kitchens, the best cocktail bars and the best nightclubs of the city – all at the same time.
 A real upscale hotspot in Saigon.

-The interior has a low key moodlighting, even during daytime.
+The lounge has a low key moodlighting, even during daytime.
 But behind the bar and stools, you find some cosy set tables in the back.
-During the noontime, you have business lunch offered at a good price-value, and in the dinnertime, some real fascinating fusion food is put on the table.
+At noontime, business lunch is offered at a good price-value, and at dinnertime, fascinating fusion food is put on the table.

 As the Qui kitchen’s motto goes: “Fusion cooking is not a fancy trend or the latest gig, but a true life philosophy.
 A deep love for the countless exciting flavours of the world’s tremendously rich and colourful cuisines.
 Memories of travels, gardens, grandma’s meals.
 Real cooking has no borders”.

-Aioli and harissa are masterly maneuvering around Asian fermented sauces and condiments made of fish, soy, peanut and chili.
-All this being held in a uniquely coherent fusion style – smoothly knit and without confusion.
+Aioli and harissa are masterly maneuvering around Asian fermented sauces and Iberian condimentos made of fish, soy, peanut and chili.
+All this in a uniquely coherent fusion style – smoothly knit and without confusion.

 The restaurant group has recently opened Bao Bei, a restaurant offering refined Chinese food.
 Also, they are about to open a steakhouse and a seafood restaurant with tanks and aquariums filled with live delicacies.